thery/fft/README.md

-This repository contains Coq-proofs about FFT algorithm
+This repository contains Coq-proofs about the Fast Fourier Transform

 ## Meta